LIGHT AND MATTER - 2022/3

 The module will assume prior knowledge equivalent to the following modules.
 If you have not taken these modules you should consult the module descriptors Level HE1 (FHEQ Level 4) Mathematical And Computational Physics PHY1038; Atoms And Quanta PHY1040 Level HE2 (FHEQ Level 5) From Atoms to Lasers PHY2062; Energy and Entropy PHY2063; Electromagnetic Waves PHY2065; Electromagnetism, Scalar and Vector Fields PHY2064; Quantum Physics PHY2069

-The gas of classical oscillators and Rayleigh scattering.
+Atoms: The gas of classical oscillators and Rayleigh scattering.
 The Bohr model and its failures.
 Formalism of wave mechanics, Dirac notation.
 Spherical harmonics and the hydrogenic atom [without proof].
+Wavefunction superpositions and observation.

 |Assessment type||Unit of assessment||Weighting|